AchilleSalaun/starter-academic/content/publication/2019_icmla/index.md

 title: "Comparing the modeling powers of RNN and HMM"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Yohan Petetin
+- yohan
-- François Desbouvries
+- francois

 # Author notes (optional)
 #author_notes: